-China Visas are not required for New Zealand and Australia passport holders for stays 15 days and under.
+China Visas are not required for New Zealand passport holders for stays 30 days and under.
 For longer periods in China and/or other passport holders a visa will be required.
 Full details will be advised by Wendy Wu Tours upon booking.

-Please be advised that your passport must have at least six months validity left on it when you arrive back into New Zealand.
+Please be advised that your passport must have at least six months validity left on it when you arrive back in New Zealand.